UP approves Kanwar Yatra amid pandemic

 Last year, the pilgrimage was not held in Uttar Pradesh due to the pandemic restrictions.

-Nearly 5 million devotees have participated in this annual pilgrimage in the past, including around 1 million just from the districts of west UP that are closer to Haridwar.
+Nearly 50 lakh devotees have participated in this annual pilgrimage in the past, including around 10 lakh people only from the districts of west UP that are closer to Haridwar.

-Kumar also said that a plan has been chalked out to ensure no law-and-order problems are created due to restrictions imposed by the neighbouring states.
+However, kanwar yatras in the past have been mired in communal violence too.
+This time, said UP additional director general of police (law and order) Prashant Kumar, directions have been issued to ensure that no meat shops operate along the yatra routes to prevent any communal flare-up.